pareeksp47/assignment/Readme.md

 }
 ```

-This endpoint updates a floorplan.
+This endpoint updates a floorplan for the project.